liupfskygre/metagenomics-workshop-1/source/functional-annotation/summarize.rst

 like you did for the FastQC output.

 **Question: What are the main differences between the databases you have worked with: COG, Metacyc and KEGG?
 Which one do you prefer and why?**
+**Question: What are the main differences between the different samples (gut, skin and teeth)?
+Compare with results from other groups.
+Can you for instance find differences in degradation of compounds?**